Complex-Phase, Data-Driven Identification of Grid-Forming Inverter Dynamics: Results

 As detailed in section~\ref{sec:data_collection}, an out-of-distribution scenario has been collected to assess the ability of the normal-form to predict unforeseen scenarios.
 Fig.~\ref{fig:EMT_ood} presents a comparison between the predicted and measured $\mathrm{dq}$ -voltage of the out-of-distribution data-set.
 It reveals a close match between the measured and predicted voltages.
 It can be seen that the slow transients as well as the fast transients are captured by the normal-form.

-To study the performance with respect to the model complexity the parameters of the normal-form have been identified for one up to ten internal variables $\xc$.
+To study the performance with respect to the model complexity, the parameters of the normal-form have been identified for one up to ten internal variables $\xc$.
+The appropriate number of internal variables is determined by evaluating the $R^2$ score.
+Specifically, $n_{\mrm{ivars}}$ is increased until adding further variables no longer improves the fit significantly, ensuring that the model captures the system dynamics adequately.
 The results are depicted in Fig.~\ref{fig:r2_EMT} for both the training- and validation data-set.

 Beyond $n_{\mrm{ivars}} = 4$, only marginal improvements of the fit are observed which suggests that the return of increasing the number of internal variables are diminishing.
 To underline this, Fig.~\ref{fig:compare_n_ivars} shows a comparison between a normal-form with three and four internal variables.
 It shows voltage transients during a rapid change in slack frequency and magnitude.
 The normal-form with three internal variables fails to model the $\mathrm{d}$-component, with a high degree of accuracy, while the model with four internal variables successfully captures the dynamics.

 To further validate the approach, the normal-form has been implemented in Simulink to test the model in a closed-loop configuration.
 As detailed in section~\ref{sec:opt}, the input $y$ remained static during the simulation in previous sections, which is sufficient for training and validation.
 It is vital to ensure the normal-form performance within a closed-loop context to establish its reliability as an alternative.